VivaswatS/2024-03-22-SDC/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "University of Chicago"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Zar room, John Crerar Library, 5730 S Ellis Ave, Chicago, IL 60637 (tentative)"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Cummings 119, 920 East 58th Street Chicago, IL 60637 (tentative)"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "41.790617"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-87.602828"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Mar 22-22, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "9:00 am - 3:30 pm CST (8:00 am for setup)"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
+humantime: "9:00 am - 4:00 pm CST (8:00 am for setup)"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2024-03-22      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2024-03-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Vivaswat Shastry"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]